-The recession intervened with their plans, and in late 2010, the Nature Conservancy was able to buy it from the developers.
+The 2008 recession intervened with their plans, and two years later, the Nature Conservancy was able to buy it from the developers.

 © Beth Gauper

-The river estuary is the walleye nursery for western Lake Superior, she says, and the 170,000 sturgeon released into the river over the past two decades have started to breed.
+The river estuary is the walleye nursery for western Lake Superior, she says, and the 170,000 sturgeon released into the river over the past three decades are breeding.